return {

 },

-When looking for new colour schemes, try to find well-maintained repositories that feature "treesitter support" and provide highlight groups for all the plugins you use regularly (including those that ship with LazyVim).
+}| When looking for new colour schemes, try to find well-maintained repositories that feature "treesitter support" and provide highlight groups for all the plugins you use regularly (including those that ship with LazyVim).
 You can find colour schemes on the Awesome Neovim list. |

-19.9.
+19.8.
 Lazy Loading

 LazyVim automatically lazy-load plugins on demand instead of during program startup.
 This can shave milliseconds off your startup time (that oh-so-precious resource).

-LazyVim knows to load the plugin whenever its code is require
+LazyVim knows to load the plugin whenever its code is required, or when any of

-the keybindings specified in the keys
+the keybindings specified in the keys array are pressed.
+This is usually

 exactly when you want it to load.
 However, if you encounter plugins that are